-When you apply for Social Security disability benefits, one of the first things the Social Security Administration (SSA) will want to know is whether your medical disorder is severe enough to qualify you for benefits.
-To determine this, the SSA will send your file to the Disability Determination Service (DDS) for a medical review.
+When you apply for Social Security disability benefits, the Social Security Administration (SSA) wants to know whether your medical disorder is severe enough for you to qualify for benefits.
+To determine this, the SSA will send your file to the Disability Determination Service (DDS) agency in your state for a medical review.
 Either a claims examiner and/or a medical consultant (M.D. or D.O.) will determine your medical eligibility, depending on your state.
 DDS is concerned only with determining your medical eligibility for disability benefits (not your legal or financial eligibility).